Hohenwald, Tennessee: History

 The town was founded in 1878 and later merged with a town named "New Switzerland" to the south.
 New Switzerland was founded in 1894 by Swiss immigrants in conjunction with the Nashville, Chattanooga and St. Louis Railway.
 The railway's extension to Hohenwald served as a catalyst for the towns early economic growth.
 This rail link enabled the export of timber and agricultural products, key to the local economy, transforming Hohenwald into an important commercial center in Lewis County.
 This significantly influenced Hohenwald's demographic expansion and urban development, illustrating the profound impact of rail infrastructure on the growth of small American towns during the late 19th and early 20th centuries.

 Geography

-Hohenwald is located at (35.5479, -87.5520).

 According to the United States Census Bureau, the city has a total area of 11.3 km2, all land.

+Climate

+Hohenwald, Tennessee has a humid subtropical climate characterized by hot, muggy summers and cool, wet winters.
+The weather is partly cloudy year-round, and the area receives significant annual precipitation.